Visyond/website-hugo/site/content/simplepages/thank-you.md

 ---
 # What's next?

-We will get back to you shortly.
+We will send you an email soon.
+If you have not received it, please check your Spam/Junk/Promotions folders and mark it as ‘not spam’ or add Visyond email to your contact list.

 Meanwhile, **feel free to learn more about Visyond or explore it on your own!** Below you will find everything you need to get started.